Isa Khan: Battle against Laksmana Singh Hajra

 In 1585, he attacked two Koch rulers, Ram Hazra and Lakshman Hazra, and occupied their Jangalbari Fort (in present-day Karimganj Upazila, Kishoreganj).

 Another source from local tradition was recorded that this happened in 1586 after Man Singh had defeated him in the battle of Egarasindhur.
 In the same year, Mughal Subahdar Shahbaz Khan again sent his forces against Isa to the south.

 Second battle against Shahbaz Khan

 With the help of reinforcements by Emperor Akbar, Shahbaz Khan led another military expedition towards Bhati in 1586.
 Isa attacked him at Bhawal (north of Dhaka) but forces of Shahbaz Khan were well fortified near Brahmaputra.
 Isa then chose to give allegiance towards Akbar and prevented an imminent invasion of Bengal by the Mughals.

-He even promised the Mughals he would dispatch Ma'sum Khan Kabuli, the renegade to a compulsory Pilgrimage to Mecca, something that viewed as an act of banishment.
+He even promised the Mughals he would dispatch Ma'sum Khan Kabuli, the renegade to a compulsory Pilgrimage to Mecca, something that was viewed as an act of banishment.